JakeRoggenbuck/kronicler/README.md

 - One Python dependency
 - Works out-of-the-box without configuration

-\* concurrency is planned but not fully implemented as of version 0.1.0
+\* concurrency is in development but not fully implemented as of version 0.1.0

 ## Why use Kronicler?